Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 $$f(x_q,y_q) = y_{frac}f(x_q,y_2) + f(x_q,y_1) - y_{frac}f(x_q,y_1)$$

 for the final interpolation in the y coordinate.
-By reformulating the computation in this way, the first two terms in each equation represent a multiply-accumulate (MAC) operation which may be used in a follow-on multiply and subtract from accumulator (MSC) operation to obtain the result.
+By reformulating the computation in this way, the first two terms in each equation represent a multiply-accumulate (MAC) operation.
+You can use this in a follow-on multiply and subtract from accumulator (MSC) operation to obtain the result.
 Each interpolated pixel requires 3 MAC plus 3 MSC operations.

 This example uses single precision floating-point for computation.
-Figure 5 shows the floating-point vector unit of an AI Engine, where it may be observed that the multiply and accumulator units are designed to process eight lanes in parallel.
-SIMD parallelism is realized by using a pixel-per-lane approach.
-Since each pixel requires 3 MAC plus 3 MSC operations, each of which may be executed in a single clock cycle, a lower limit on computation requirement would be 0.75 cycles per pixel.
-This bound on computation should be viewed as a ballpark estimate on expected performance, which is likely unachievable due to overhead, bandwidth limitations, and pipelining inefficiencies.
+Figure 5 shows the floating-point vector unit of an AI Engine.
+Observe that the multiply and accumulator units process eight lanes in parallel.
+SIMD parallelism uses a pixel-per-lane approach.
+Because each pixel requires 3 MAC plus 3 MSC operations, each of which may execute in a single clock cycle, a lower limit on computation requirement would be 0.75 cycles per pixel.
+Consider this bound on computation as a ballpark estimate on expected performance, which is likely unachievable due to overhead, bandwidth limitations, and pipelining inefficiencies.

 ![figure5](images/fp_vector_unit.png)